 Our Children and Young People programme takes a community approach to support young people to grow their digital skills.
 We have met with members of the local community, surveyed teachers and young people and hosted a focus group to find out what support people need to make this happen.

 We are developing a range of projects to provide young people with new ways to make and play with digital technologies creatively and safely.
 We will also be supporting parents and carers, teachers and others working with children and young people with resources, training and events.

 Our next steps are as follows:

 Setting up a Safer Internet Day Festival for the local community in February 2019

 Working with educators to deliver sessions on resilience, empathy and self-esteem

 Please get in touch if you would like to work with us to deliver this programme via firstname.lastname@example.org

-Read more about our work on Children and Young People below:
+Read more about our work on Children and Young People in the blog posts and policy consultation responses below: